Russell presents two-session Pathway to Homeownership - The Heights Observer

 To help Heights residents achieve this dream, Cleveland Heights Council Member Davida Russell is sponsoring a two-part Pathway to Homeownership series, on June 8 and 10, and has convened a group of community-minded organizations and neighborhood partners to participate.

-The first session will take place on Thursday evening, June 8, 6–8 p.m., with the second session planned for Saturday, June 10, 10:30 a.m. to 1:30 p.m.
-The location for both is Disciples Christian Church at 3663 Mayfield Road in Cleveland Heights.
+The first session will take place on Thursday evening, June 8, 6–8 p.m., at the Coventry PEACE Campus, 2843 Washington Blvd., in Cleveland Heights.
+The second session is planned for Saturday, June 10, 11:30 a.m. to 1:30 p.m., at Disciples Christian Church, 3663 Mayfield Road, in Cleveland Heights.
+The third session of the tenant-landlord series will also take place June 10 at Disciples Christian Church, from 10:30 p.m. to 12:30 p.m.

 The sessions, which are free and open to the public, will enable attendees to learn the how-tos of buying a home from professionals who can help.